Formal Admission Requirements - Online & Short Programmes

 Last changed: 15.12.2017 11.06

 SCHOLARSHIPS AND FREEMOVER

-UiT The Arctic University of Norway has no scholarships to offer to cover your living expenses in Norway unless you already have one before your arrival or under certain exchange schemes in collaboration with your home university.
+UiT The Arctic University of Norway does not offer scholarships to cover your living expenses in Norway unless you already have one before your arrival or under certain exchange schemes in collaboration with your home university.

 The Quota Scheme scholarships and Freemover admission have been phased out.
-There will be no further admission under these schemes.
+There will be no further admissions under these schemes.